Forest Resources

 Habitat Conservation Plan

-The Washington Trust Lands Habitat Conservation Plan is an extensive, multi-year agreement with the federal government that guides DNR’s revenue-producing activities on forested trust lands in western Washington while protecting habitat for at-risk species, such as the northern spotted owl.
+The State Trust Lands Habitat Conservation Plan is an extensive, multi-year agreement with the federal government that guides DNR’s revenue-producing activities on forested trust lands in western Washington while protecting habitat for at-risk species, such as the northern spotted owl.
 In addition to meeting, monitoring and reporting its performance with conservation plan goals, DNR’s forest management activities, including timber sales, are subject to public review through the State Environmental Policy Act (SEPA).

 Olympic Experimental State Forest